 Self-care means looking after yourself in a healthy way.
 It includes taking preventative steps such as brushing your teeth, taking the right medicine when you have a cold, or doing some exercise.

 How can I self-care?

-For information to help you self-care including healthy lifestyle information, a symptom checker or to find your nearest pharmacy for over the counter medicines, visit www.nhs.uk
+For information to help you self-care including healthy lifestyle information, a health A-Z of conditions and treatments, or to find your nearest pharmacy for over the counter medicines, visit www.nhs.uk

 If you have a long-term condition there are extra things you may consider such as making changes to your diet, different types of exercise or medication you may need to take.

 Your pharmacist can help you to stock up your medicine cabinet with remedies for minor ailments and illnesses.
 Some useful additions to your home first-aid kit include:

 - Paracetamol and aspirin, and equivalent syrups (such as Calpol) for children